apache/airflow/docs/apache-airflow/faq.rst

 How to reduce the airflow UI page load time?
 ------------------------------------------------

-If your dag takes long time to load, you could reduce the value of ``default_dag_run_display_number`` configuration in ``airflow.cfg`` to a smaller value.
-This configurable controls the number of dag run to show in UI with default value ``25``.
+If your DAG takes long time to load, you could reduce the value of ``default_dag_run_display_number`` configuration in ``airflow.cfg`` to a smaller value.
+This configurable controls the number of DAG runs to show in UI with default value ``25``.

-Why did the pause dag toggle turn red?
+Why did the pause DAG toggle turn red?
 --------------------------------------

-If pausing or unpausing a dag fails for any reason, the dag toggle will revert to its previous state and turn red.
-If you observe this behavior, try pausing the dag again, or check the console or server logs if the issue recurs.
+If pausing or unpausing a DAG fails for any reason, the DAG toggle will revert to its previous state and turn red.
+If you observe this behavior, try pausing the DAG again, or check the console or server logs if the issue recurs.